Welcome to our best ever California Road Trip itinerary for families with kids!

 Most of the entertainment in Santa Cruz centres on the boardwalk.
 There are old-fashioned roller coasters and ridiculous food stalls (deep-fried cheesecake?
 Ugh).
 Kids will love the open-air movies that run on the beach each week during the summer.

 During the day, Santa Cruz main beach can be a bit hectic.
 We suggest walking for 10 minutes over the headland, to Seabright State Beach (above).
-This is quieter, and beautiful.
+This stretch of beach is quieter, and beautiful.

-There are barbecue pits and amazing waves for body boarding.
+There are barbecue pits provided by the local state, and amazing waves for body boarding.
 We’ve also seen whales and dolphins swimming just off this beach.

 Check out this post for loads more ideas of things to do in Santa Cruz.